 AVERY, John.
 Conway, Mass.
 18.9.1837 — North Bridgetown, Maine 1.9.1887.
 U.S. Indologist, Linguist and Ethnologist.
 Professor of Classics in U.S. Universities.
-Lost early his parents.
+Son of Joseph A. and his wife Sylvia, lost rather early his parents.
 Graduated 1861 from Amherst College, then further studies at the Leicester Academy (Mass.) in 1861-62.
 In 1862 tutor at Amherst, then 1863-67 Whitney’s student at Yale.
 In 1867-68 further studies of Sanskrit and Avesta at Berlin and Tübingen.
 In 1870-71 Professor of Latin and 1871-77 of Greek at Iowa College in Grinnell.
 In 1877-87 Professor of Greek at Bowdoin College.
-Retired in June 1887 in order to be able to concentrate in his research, but succumbed to an infection when nursing his only son.
+Retired in June 1887 in order to be able to concentrate on his research, but succumbed to an infection when nursing his only son.
 Married in 1866, one son.

-JA was a skilled Linguist and Ethnographist, especially interested in India.
+Avery was a skilled Linguist and Ethnographist, especially interested in India.
 A major monograph on Indian primitive tribes remained unfinished.
 Not as good as a teacher, students had often difficulties to follow him.
+His papers are at Yale.

 – “Contributions to the History of Verb-Inflection in Sanskrit”, JAOS 10, 1880, 219-324; “The unaugmented Verb-forms in the Rig- and Atharva-Vedas”, JAOS 11, 1885, 326-361.